 Sens.
 Leahy, Collins to Re-Introduce UAFA to Senate Today

-February 13, 2013 by Maureen McCarty, Online Content and Marketing Manager
+February 13, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Senate Judiciary Committee Chairman Patrick Leahy (D-VT) announced this morning during an immigration reform hearing that he and Sen. Susan Collins (R-ME) would re-introduce the Uniting American Families Act (UAFA) today.